 6. Safety Insulating Gloves

 This is because lead-acid batteries contain explosive hydrogen-oxygen fumes and sulfuric acid, which may inflict serious burns.
 When working or handling a lead-acid battery, take these measures to prevent risk and harm.
-When there’s electric leakages as you work with the battery and disconnect switch.
+When there are electric leakages as you work with the battery and disconnect switch.

 Here are the Seven Steps to Follow on Installing the Battery Kill Switch to Your Boat